Victor-Valadao/Victor-Valadao/README.md

 If you want to get in touch send me an e-mail: valadao@pos.if.ufrj.br or victorvaladao96@gmail.com.

-I hope I can halp you!
+I hope I can help you!